-Four years ago, Melbourne resident Matt Willis crashed his bike.
-He didn’t know that the next two months in hospital would transform his life.
-During his time off work, the design consultant discovered the Vine app and began producing stop motion videos, bringing to life ordinary household items in seamless six-second clips.
+Now 4 years ago, Matt Willis who lives in Melbourne crashed his bike.
+Matt didn’t know that the next 2 months in hospital would seriously transform his life entirely.
+During his time off work, Matt, a design consultant discovered the Vine app and he began producing stop motion videos, which helped him bring to life ordinary household items in lovely seamless 6-second clips.

 Eight months into his Vine career, Willis was approached by brands that were interested in collaborating on stop motion videos, and yelldesign was born.